awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/dlr-image-classification-component.md

 ## Requirements<a name="dlr-image-classification-component-requirements"></a><a name="dlr-supported-platforms"></a>

 This component requires one of the following devices configured for use with AWS IoT Greengrass\.
-For more information see [Setting up AWS IoT Greengrass Version 2](setting-up.md)\.
+For more information see [Setting up AWS IoT Greengrass core devices](setting-up.md)\.
 + **32\-bit Armv7l**

   [Raspberry Pi](https://www.raspberrypi.org) running Raspberry Pi OS, 2020\-08\-24\.